rust-lang/blog.rust-lang.org/content/Rust-1.97.0.md

   = note: `#[warn(linker_messages)]` on by default
 ```

-Common messages from linkers that have been diagnosed as false-positives or intentional behavior
+Common linker messages that have been diagnosed as false positives or intentional behavior
 are filtered out by rustc.
 Several defects have already been fixed as a result
 of no longer hiding this output on nightly.